Country Guide: Republic of the Congo

 - Packing list

-- Detailed valued inventory in French, signed and dated by the shipper
+- Detailed valued inventory in French, signed, and dated by the owner of the goods

-- Original detailed inventory of new items bought less than 6 months prior to import, valued and signed by the shipper with original invoices attached Letter of Employment
+- Original detailed inventory of new items bought less than 6 months prior to import, valued, and signed by the owner of the goods with original invoices attached

 - Bordereau Electronique de Suivi de Cargaison (BESC) / Electronic Cargo Tracking Note (ECTN)